Last updated on August 18th, 2019 at 01:48 pm

 The history of the Old Seven Mile Bridge is closely tied with Florida’s history — Henry Flagler’s railroad down the east coast of Florida is what opened the state to the world.
 For better or worse, Florida is what it is because of Henry Flagler.

 His overseas railroad, the first land route ever from Miami to Key West, never was a financial success and then it became a downright disaster.
 A devastating 1935 hurricane brought 200 mph winds and a 17-foot storm surge, washing away miles of railroad.
 Flagler’s bankrupt Florida East Coast railway sold the whole right-of-way to the state for one-seventh what it cost Flagler to build the railroad.

 The Seven Mile Bridge was easily converted by the state of Florida to an automotive bridge — that’s the surface you bike or walk today.
 Until 1982, when the adjoining new bridge opened, it was the only road cars could take to Key West.
 (I vividly remember it as a white-knuckle ride, and when you experience how narrow it is first-hand, you will know what I mean.)

-Folks in the Keys treasure the Old Seven Mile Bridge and use it daily.
-In season, it fills up each night with people savoring the famous Florida Keys sunset.
+Folks in the Keys treasure the Old Seven Mile Bridge and, before it closed for repairs, used it daily to walk, fish and watch the famous Florida Keys sunset.